carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

 > ## Consensus clustering
 >
 > One useful and generic method of clustering is *consensus clustering*.
-> This method can use k-means, mixture models, or other methods.
+> This method can use k-means, or other clustering methods.
 >
 > The idea behind this is to bootstrap the data repeatedly, and cluster
 > it each time, perhaps using different numbers of clusters.